Access the Simplified Sellers Use Tax Disbursement Report for each locality by clicking the button below.

 In order to qualify to collect and remit the flat eight percent (8%) sellers use tax, eligible sellers must apply and be accepted into the program prior to collecting and remitting the 8% tax.
 Those sellers who have been approved to participate will collect, report, and remit the 8% simplified sellers use tax for as long as they remain in the program.
 The simplified sellers use tax is required to be electronically reported and paid by the 20th day of each month for the preceding month’s tax collected.
 In addition, participating eligible sellers may deduct and retain a discount equal to two percent (2%) of the simplified sellers use tax properly collected and remitted to the Alabama Department of Revenue in a timely manner.
 Note: if paying electronically, the EFT payment information must be transmitted by 4:00 p.m. (central time) on or before the due date, to be considered timely paid.

 The flat tax applies to all sales regardless of the locality shipped to in Alabama.
 The collection and remittance of the simplified sellers use tax relieves the eligible seller and the purchaser from any additional state and local sales or use tax on the transaction.
 Purchasers from whom the tax has been collected may apply for a refund or take a credit on their consumer’s use tax return if the 8% collected by the eligible seller exceeds the purchaser’s combined state and local tax rate.
 The local portion of the simplified sellers use tax will be distributed to cities and counties of the state of Alabama based on population.

 Purchasers may also request a refund of SSUT overpaid if they are located in an area where the sales tax rate is lower than the flat 8% they paid on an invoice to a SSUT eligible seller.
-To request a refund of overpaid taxes, click on the link below for the Form ST-8, SSUT Petition for Refund and read all instructions prior to requesting a refund.
+To request a refund of overpaid taxes, click on the “Request a SSUT Refund” link on the the My Alabama Taxes homepage: myalabamataxes.alabama.gov.
 Only one refund is allowed per taxpayer in a 12-month period.